-Vertical Atlas is a research project aimed at the creation of a new atlas to navigate the complex techno-geographies of the world today.
-The project is developed through a series of five public talks and research labs (2018-2019).
+The Vertical Atlas project aims to create a new atlas to help navigate the complex techno-politics of the world today.
+The first stage of Vertical Atlas was developed through a series of five public talks and research labs (2018-2019).
 Currently Vertical Atlas focuses on the development and realisation of a combined physical and digital publication.